pensjonatus/flash-fiction/blog/guys-talking.md

 ---
-title: 'Guys Talking'
+title: Guys Talking
 date: '2014-05-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was hot, it was a an outdoor cafe, it was summer.
 Two man were drinking